Eating and drinking in Thailand

 Khao Pad Sapparod - Fried rice with pineapple, shrimp and curry flavours.

 Walk through any market and you will encounter some interesting offerings on the street food stands.
 Portable bug carts showcase an array of deep fried and salty creepy crawlies such as crickets, locusts, grubs and water bugs.
-Street vendors will often pedal around in search of customers and tourists enjoying a cool beer who may require a salty snack are prime targets.
+Street vendors will often pedal around in search of customers and tourists enjoying a cool beer who may require a salty snack and are prime targets.
 Some carts offer scorpions and spiders on skewers if you're feeling really brave!
-These little critters are full of nutrients and protein so why not buy some instead of a bag of crisps.
+These little critters are full of nutrients and protein so why not buy some instead of a bag of crisps or nuts.

 Dessert is usually light, cleansing the palate after the main meal, and is often focused around the abundance of fresh fruit to be found in the country (see below).
 Here is a list of some typical desserts you might encounter on a menu;